 We also invite proposals on critical issues and themes from various disciplinary perspectives (such as but not limited to ethics, systematics, historical studies, biblical studies, philosophy, sociology, anthropology, etc.) in four areas: comparative theology, interreligious dialogue, theology of religions, and missiology.

-To submit a proposal, please email an abstract of no more than 250 words to email@example.com by December 31st, 2016.
+To submit a proposal, please email an abstract of no more than 250 words to firstname.lastname@example.org by December 31st, 2017.
 Please indicate whether you are submitting for the special focus or general call, and include your contact information, institution, and program.
-Funds are available for participants to help supplement travel expenses.
-For more information, please contact the Conference Director, Andrew Massena at firstname.lastname@example.org
+Funds are available on a limited basis for participants to help supplement travel expenses.
+For more information, please contact the Conference Director, Michael VanZandt Collins at email@example.com.

 Photograph of Thomas Merton and the Dalai Lama.
 Used with permission of the Merton Legacy Trust and the Thomas Merton Center at Bellarmine University.